Oxytocin: Evolution

 Virtually all vertebrates have an oxytocin-like nonapeptide hormone that supports reproductive functions and a vasopressin-like nonapeptide hormone involved in water regulation.
 The two genes are usually located close to each other (less than 15,000 bases apart) on the same chromosome, and are transcribed in opposite directions (however, in fugu, the homologs are further apart and transcribed in the same direction).
 The two genes are believed to result from a gene duplication event; the ancestral gene is estimated to be about 500 million years old and is found in cyclostomata (modern members of the Agnatha).

+A 2023 study found that zebrafish utilize oxytocin in reaction to the fear of other fish.
+It found that zebrafish that have had oxytocin production removed by gene editing cannot respond to the fear of other fish.
+When oxytocin is injected back into the fish, they react again in a way that suggests they may have empathy in regards to this emotion.
+Furthermore, because the same regions of the brain are involved as in mammals, the study suggests oxytocin-based empathy may have evolved from a common ancestor many millions of years ago.

 Biological function

-Oxytocin has peripheral (hormonal) actions, and also has actions in the brain.
+Oxytocin has peripheral (hormonal) actions and also has actions in the brain.
 Its actions are mediated by specific oxytocin receptors.
 The oxytocin receptor is a G-protein-coupled receptor, OT-R, which requires magnesium and cholesterol and is expressed in myometrial cells.
 It belongs to the rhodopsin-type (class I) group of G-protein-coupled receptors.

 Studies have looked at oxytocin's role in various behaviors, including orgasm, social recognition, pair bonding, anxiety, in-group bias, situational lack of honesty, autism, and maternal behaviors.
 Oxytocin is believed to have a significant role in social learning.
 There are indicators that oxytocin may help to decrease noise in the brain's auditory system, increase perception of social cues and support more targeted social behavior.
 It may also enhance reward responses.
 However, its effects may be influenced by context, such as the presence of familiar or unfamiliar individuals.
+In addition to its oxytocin receptor agonism, oxytocin has been found to act as a PAM of the μ- and κ-opioid receptors and this may be involved in its analgesic effects.